bolejko/SzekeresPy/README.md

 ## Questions and suggestions

-In case of any questions, or suggestions for the code, please contact the author
+In case of any questions, or suggestions for the code, please contact the author.